Existential Arithmetic at Bread Level

 Is there dal?

 The body understands these questions.
-The body does not understand “strategic career repositioning in a post-AI economy.”
-The body hears that and quietly reaches for antacid.
-But the body understands tea.
+It does not understand “strategic career repositioning in a post-AI economy.”
+The body hears that and quietly asks for antacid.
+But it understands tea.
 It understands rice.
-It understands the fan.
-It understands the little click of a switch when the light actually comes on.
+It understands the click of a switch when light actually arrives.

 That click is underrated.

-Civilization may be discussed in think tanks, but for the ordinary man it often arrives as a working switch, a filled water bottle, and enough balance in the account to avoid humiliation at the shop.
+Civilization may be discussed in think tanks, but for the ordinary person it often arrives as a working switch, a filled bottle, and enough balance in the account to avoid humiliation at the shop.

-There is a kind of honesty at bread level.
-Not romance.
+There is honesty at bread level.
+Not ornament.
 Honesty.
 You stop calling survival a transition.
 You stop calling fear an opportunity.
 You stop polishing sentences for the comfort of people who are not paying your rent.
 You say, plainly, “I am trying to get through the month.”

 I find it cleaner.

-Depression is when the future eats the present.
+The future can eat the present if you feed it without limit.
 Bread-level arithmetic is when the present takes back one corner of the plate.
 It says: leave the whole future aside for a moment, that greedy elephant.
 What is actually in front of you?
 A cup.
 A bill.
 A meal.
 A room.
 A small task.
-A body that is tired but not dead.
-A mind that is frightened but still capable of making one more calculation.
+A tired body.
+A frightened mind that can still make one more calculation.

 There is dignity in that calculation.